30DaysOf/data-science-day/docs/src/content/docs/week-1/4-supervised-machine-learning.md

 Supervised learning is highly effective for predictive tasks where the goal is to make accurate predictions or classifications based on known labeled data.

 2. **Interpretability:**<br>
 Some supervised learning algorithms, such as decision trees and linear models, offer interpretable models.
-This means you can look into the relationships between input features and output labels and unerstand how the the model is making its predictions.
+This means you can look into the relationships between input features and output labels and understand how the the model is making its predictions.

 3. **Availability of Labeled Data:**<br>
 In many real-world scenarios, labeled data is readily available or can be obtained relatively easily, making supervised learning a practical approach.